 Depositing TDS on GST and the Issue of Certificate

-And the deductor shall also issue a certificate regarding the same in GSTR 7A to the deductee within 5 days of depositing the TDS amount with the Government.
-If the same is not complied with by the deductor within 5 days from the date of deposit of the amount a late fee of INR 100/day shall be payable by the deductor which shall not be levied above INR 5,000.
-The deductee or the supplier here can now take this amount as credit in an electronic cash ledger and use the same for paying tax or such other liability.
+The deductor shall also issue a certificate regarding the same in GSTR-7A to the deductee within five days of depositing the TDS amount with the Government.
+If the same is not complied with by the deductor within 5 days from the date of deposit of the amount, a late fee of INR 100/day shall be payable by the deductor, which shall not be levied above INR 5,000.
+The deductee or supplier can now take this amount as a credit in an electronic cash ledger and use it to pay tax or other liabilities.

 Hence, we can now conclude that the TDS shall be deducted on the payment made by the class of persons specified as per the GST L such that there is an audit trail which is provided to the government which will mitigate tax evasion and also helps in increasing the tax net.